 - failure of the donated kidney

-If you notice unusual soreness at the incision site or a change in the amount of urine that you are producing, let your transplant team know right away.
-If your body does reject the new kidney, you can resume dialysis and, after being re-evaluated, go back on the waiting list for another kidney.
+If you notice unusual soreness at the incision site or a change in the amount of your urine, let your transplant team know right away.
+If your body does reject the new kidney, you can resume dialysis and go back on the waiting list for another kidney after being evaluated again.